 - Level 0, next to the Exploring Space gallery

 - Level 2, next to Mathematics: The Winton Gallery and next to the Energy gallery

 Borrow a wheelchair

 A limited number of adult and child wheelchairs are available.
 You can book a wheelchair in advance by calling 0800 047 8124.
 You can also borrow a wheelchair on the day by asking a member of staff at the Information Desk.

 The majority of videos throughout the museum have subtitles.

 British Sign Language events

-Induction loops are fitted at all ticket and information desks.
-They can also be found in the Hans Rausing Lecture Theatre on Level 0 and in the showspace of Wonderlab: The Equinor Gallery on Level 3.
+Hearing loops are fitted at all ticket and information desks.
+They can also be found in the Hans Rausing Lecture Theatre on Level 0 and in the show space of Wonderlab: The Equinor Gallery on Level 3.

-British Sign Language (BSL) interpretation has been incorporated into selected gallery films at the Information Age gallery.
-It is also a primary communication method within the Exchange network zone within the gallery.
+British Sign Language (BSL) interpretation is incorporated into selected films.
+It is also a primary communication method within the Exchange network zone of the Information Age gallery.